Summer 2015 Faculty

 Kathleen Aguero's latest book is After That (Tiger Bark Books).
 Her other poetry collections include Investigations: The Mystery of the Girl Sleuth (Cervena Barva Press), Daughter Of (Cedar Hill Books), The Real Weather (Hanging Loose), and Thirsty Day (Alice James Books).
 She has also co-edited three volumes of multi-cultural literature for the University of Georgia Press (A Gift of Tongues, An Ear to the Ground, and Daily Fare) and is consulting poetry editor of Solstice literary magazine.
 She teaches in the low-residency M.F.A. program at Pine Manor College and in Changing Lives through Literature, an alternative sentencing program.

-Bob Miner worked for Newsweek and has written for the New York Times, Washington Post, Village Voice, Esquire, and others.
-He has published two novels, Exes and Mother's Day, and is finishing up the third novel in this series, Father, Son and Holy Ghost, as well as writing nonfiction about Istanbul, Turkey.
-Since 1980 he has taught writing for SUNY Albany and Empire State College, as well as for Skidmore College, Syracuse University, Siena College, and the College of St. Rose.
+Bob Miner worked for Newsweek and has written for the New York Times, Washington Post, Village Voice, and Esquire.
+He has published two novels—Exes and Mother's Day—and is finishing up the third novel in this series, Father, Son and Holy Ghost, as well as writing nonfiction about Istanbul, Turkey.
+Since 1980 he has taught writing for the University at Albany and Empire State College, as well as for Skidmore College, Syracuse University, Siena College, and the College of St. Rose.

 William B. Patrick is the founder and director of the New York State Summer Young Writers Institute.
 His most recent book is The Call of Nursing: Voices from the Front Lines of Health Care.
 He is also the author of Saving Troy: A Year with Firefighters and Paramedics in a Battered City; Roxa, an award-winning novel; and We Didn't Come Here for This, a memoir in poetry, among several other books.
 Mr. Patrick is currently on the faculty of Fairfield University's MFA Program in Creative Writing, and he is also acquisitions editor for Hudson Whitman/Excelsior College Press.